 The following table shows the public offering price, underwriting discount and proceeds, before expenses, to us.
-The information assumes either no exercise or full exercise by the underwriter of its over-allotment option.
+The information assumes either no exercise or full exercise by the underwriters of their over-allotment option.

-Т otal with no Total with Per Unit Ov er-Allotment Ov er-Allotment Public offering price \$ 4.25 \$ 8,000,000 \$ 9,200,000 Underwriting discount (8.0%) \$ 0.34 \$ 640,000 \$ 736,000 Non-accountable expense allowance (1.0%) ((1) \$ 0.0425 \$ 80,000 \$ 92,000 Proceeds, before expenses, to us \$ 3.8675 \$ 7,280,000 \$ 8,372,000
+Total with no Total with

+Per Unit Over-Allotment Over-Allotment

+Public offering price \$ \$ \$

+Underwriting discount (8.0%) \$ \$ \$

+Non-accountable expense allowance $(1.0\%)^{(1)}$ \$ \$ \$

+Proceeds, before expenses, to us \$ \$ \$

-(1) We have agreed to pay a non-accountable expense allowance to the underwriter equal to 1.0% of the gross proceeds received in this offering.
+(1) We have agreed to pay a non-accountable expense allowance to the representative equal to 1.0% of the gross proceeds received in this offering.

-The underwriter proposes to offer the Units to the public at the public offering price set forth on the cover of this prospectus.
-In addition, the underwriter may offer some of the Units to other securities dealers at such price less a concession not in excess of \$0.17 per Unit.
-If all of the Units offered by us are not sold at the public offering price, the underwriter may change the offering price and other selling terms by means of a supplement to this prospectus.
+The underwriters propose to offer the units to the public at the public offering price set forth on the cover of this prospectus.
+In addition, the underwriters may offer some of the units to other securities dealers at such price less a concession not in excess of \$ per unit.
+If all of the units offered by us are not sold at the public offering price, the representative may change the offering price and other selling terms by means of a supplement to this prospectus.

-We have also agreed to pay up to \$125,000 of the underwriter's expenses relating to the offering, including for road show, diligence, and legal expenses.
+We have also agreed to pay up to \$125,000 of the representative's expenses relating to the offering, including for road show, diligence, and legal expenses.

-We estimate that the total expenses of the offering payable by us, excluding the discount and non-accountable expense allowance, will be approximately \$565,000.
+We estimate that the total expenses of the offering payable by us, excluding the discount and non-accountable expense allowance, will be approximately \$.